Bitcoin-FUD/btcfudbuster/README.md

 # Adding Articles

-You can fork this repository to add articles to the `articles/` folder.
+You can fork this repository to add articles to the `material/` folder.

-Each category has its own `.txt` file.
-Each link is a new line.
+## Data Structure
+The data format is JSON.
+Each entry contains the following fields:

+- tags: relevant tags to find relevant answers
+- answer: the pure answer text
+- links: the links that will be added to the answer.
+Multiple links are possible, the bot will chose a random link from the list.
 # Testing queries

 You can test queries by running